thingsboard/thingsboard-mcp/README.md

 This server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro), which enables AI systems to access and manipulate data in ThingsBoard through natural language commands.
 With this integration, you can:

-- Query device data and telemetry using conversational language
+- Query entities (device, asset, customer, etc.) data and telemetry using conversational language
-- Manage assets, customers, and users through AI assistants
+- Manage entities through AI assistants
 - Analyze IoT data and create reports using AI tools
 - Automate ThingsBoard operations through AI-powered workflows